Pittsburgh Penguins Logo

 Pittsburgh Penguins emblem

-In the earliest versions, there is a circle that resembles a classic rondel in structure.
+The earliest versions feature a circular shape reminiscent of a classic puck.
 In 1972, the developers removed it, leaving only an inverted isosceles triangle.
-Then in 1992, the team redesigned and ordered a new logo from Vance Wright Adams and Associates.
-The result of the collaboration was an extraordinary logo consisting of a triangle combined with a penguin.
+Then, in 1992, the team reworked the design and ordered a new logo from Vance Wright Adams and Associates.
+The collaboration resulted in an unusual logo consisting of a triangle and a penguin.

 Pittsburgh Penguins symbol

-The team palette consists of three colors, each of which has its place in the logo.
-It is Pittsburgh yellow (it is designed individually), white and black.
+The team’s palette consists of three colors, each with its place in the emblem.
+It’s Pittsburgh yellow, white, and black (individually developed).

 What does the Pittsburgh Penguins logo mean?

-The team’s logo depicts its mascot – a penguin.
-He is depicted on skates, with gloves and a hockey stick to demonstrate his connection to hockey.
-In the background is an inverted yellow triangle.
-This element symbolizes the stately architecture of Pittsburgh – tall buildings and bridges.
+The team’s emblem depicts its mascot, a penguin.
+It is shown on skates, in gloves, and with a stick to demonstrate its connection with hockey.
+In the background, there is an inverted yellow triangle.
+This element symbolizes the majestic architecture of Pittsburgh’s tall buildings and bridges.

-The team adopted the black and gold palette in January 1980.
-Before that, she used completely different colors: white and blue, which prevailed in sportswear.
+The team adopted a black-and-gold palette in January 1980.
+Before that, it used completely different colors: white and blue, which predominated in sports attire.

-This element of the Pittsburgh Penguins’ identity is a tribute to the Golden Triangle.
-This is the name of the city center where the hockey team is based.
+This element of the Pittsburgh Penguins’ identity is a tribute to the Golden Triangle, the name of the city center where the hockey team is based.